-Later in the story the sumo collapses, but then reawakens to the smell of beautiful, yellow roses.
+Later in the story, the sumo collapses but then reawakens to the smell of beautiful, yellow roses.
 These roses represent another virtue, the idea of selflessly serving others.
 It’s beautifully summarized in this ancient, Chinese proverb:

 A trace of fragrance always remains on the hands that present you with roses.

-It’s a metaphor, which says whenever you help someone else, some of the benefit will come back right to you.
+It’s a metaphor, which says whenever you help someone else, some of the benefits will come back right to you.
 You rarely know when and how, but karma always comes around.
 This doesn’t mean you have to join the salvation army, small, simple acts of kindness and compassion go a long way.

 Every morning, take a few seconds to think about what good you can do today.
 Whether it’s calling your grandma or praising a coworker, it’ll bring you one step closer to what the Yogi would call an enlightened life.